 The State-identified Measurable Result (SiMR) measures the overall impact or long-term results of the Part C SSIP work.
 The MITP will substantially increase the rate of growth of positive social-emotional skills in infants, toddlers, and preschool age children (Indicator 3A, Summary Statement #1).
-The table below shows the child outcomes data aggregated and weighted across the four SSIP jurisdictions from baseline (2015/2016) to current (2018/2019).
-Please note the baseline was readjusted in the Phase III, Year 1 report to account for new changes in data collection methodology of child outcomes.
+Table 1 on the next page shows the child outcomes data aggregated and weighted across the four SSIP jurisdictions from baseline (2015/2016) to current (2019/2020).
+Please note the baseline was re-adjusted in the Phase III, Year 1 report to account for new changes in data collection methodology of child outcomes.